gerarddejong/heat-pump-telemetry-exporter/README.md

 Use the ```metrics``` dictionary to add new metrics that you'd like to add or adapt your configuration to your heat pump's language if you prefer Dutch, German etc.

 Don't forget to install the required python dependencies.
-This project attempts to use as few dependencies as possible and should only require the [requests](https://pypi.org/project/requests/) and [websocket-client](https://pypi.org/project/websocket-client2/) packages to be installed [pip](https://pypi.org).
+This project attempts to use as few dependencies as possible and should only require the [requests](https://pypi.org/project/requests/) and [websocket-client](https://pypi.org/project/websocket-client2/) packages to be installed via [pip](https://pypi.org).

 Start the exporter by running ```main.py```.